kurtosis-tech/kardinal-playground/README.md

    - Look for the port labelled "voting-app-dev" and open it in your browser
    - Click on the voting buttons in the dev version to send traffic through it

-1. 🔍 Compare the new structure in Kiali:
+1. 🔍 Compare the new structure in the app.kardinal.dev:
-   - Go back to the Kiali dashboard
+   - Go back to the dashboard
    - Notice the changes in the environment:
      - A dev version is now deployed in the same namespace
      - Dev traffic is routed to the dev version, with a database sidecar protecting the data layer
      - Prod still works independently in the same namespace - go to the prod version and click, it goes to the prod version and speaks to the DB directly
-   - If Kiali isn't displaying correctly, check the "Screenshots" section at the end of this README to see what the development environment should look like

 1. 🔄 Verify prod functionality:
     - Return to the production voting app URL